https://invisible-island.net/ncurses/man/

 o unless the "-I" option is enabled, the terminal and tab

-tset waits one second (in case a hardware reset was issued).
+second in case a hardware reset was issued.

 o Finally, if the erase, interrupt and line kill characters have